boyter/searchcode-server/README.md

 to add git repositories.
 If you need help check the documentation page (link at the bottom of every page).

+To setup using Ubuntu as an Update or SystemD job see https://searchcodeserver.com/knowledge-base/upstart-and-systemd-startup-scripts-for-ubuntu.html

 Upgrades
 --------